How to Get Out of Debt on a Low Income: 7 Proven Strategies That Work

 All of these options can save you money if you’re able to qualify for a lower rate than what you’re paying now.

 To get the best rates, you’ll need a good credit score.
-If you’re clueless about where you stand credit-wise, then head over to Credit Karma and sign up for a free account.
+If you’re clueless about where you stand credit-wise, then head over to Credit Sesame and sign up for a free account.

-Credit Karma is a free credit monitoring service that lets you track your credit score and get alerts on changes to your credit file.
-I’ve used it to monitor my credit for years and it’s been helpful for paying off debt and on a couple of occasions, it’s also helped me to prevent identity theft.
+Credit Sesame is a free credit monitoring service that lets you track your credit score and get alerts on changes to your credit file.
+You can also use Credit Sesame to get recommendations for the best low-interest credit cards if you want to transfer balances.

 Found money is an overlooked solution for how to get out of debt on a low income.
 Found money is basically any money you weren’t counting on in your budget.